 In other words, the tariff vector chosen by the representative in country A depends on his identity and potentially also on the identity of the other country's representative.
 Who will serve as the country's representative in the determination of trade policies?
-Our setup allows us to invoke the median voter theorem to answer this question.
-The median voter's second stage problem is given by:
+Notice that the voters' problem in stage 2 of our setting is unidimensional since they have to choose one representative.
+In appendix A, we show that the voters' indirect utility function satisfies the single crossing property under all the trade regimes we are considering.
+As Gans and Smart (1996) have shown, this is a sufficient condition to invoke the median voter theorem to identify the country's representative.